VitorHPaivaG/Console_games/README.md

 -- Notes --

-#pretty simple project, just for learning purposes, not something really ambitious or things like that.
-Hoping to get a job someday.
+#this is just for learning purposes